daniel-fudge/aws-lambda-cpp-python/README.md

 # aws-lambda-cpp-python
 This repo builds an AWS Lambda function with a Python handler that calls a C++ executable.
+A video walk through of this repo can be found [here](https://youtu.be/rNzonrIjSms).

 ## Environment Selection
 In [this](https://youtu.be/olO5ORrq1cU) video we described the Cloud9 environment.
 The advantage of this environment is